STDs and Relationships

-STDs and relationships; you mean to say, they can coincide harmoniously?!?!
+You mean to say, they can coincide harmoniously?!?!
 Yes.

 Baloney.
 Er, Bologna.
-Total rubbish and I’m leaving your website right now, because STDs and relationships have always resulted in epic failures of colossal proportions.
+Total rubbish, and I’m leaving your website right now, because STDs and relationships have always resulted in epic failures of colossal proportions.

 Epic failures of colossal proportions, huh?
 That’s one Hiroshima-esque STD, if you ask me!
 Lucky for you (and me) that statement is the exception and not the rule.

-Although, it’s true, contracting an STD can feel emotionally and sometimes physically as if a sexually transmitted bomb has gone off in your genitals; generally, it does not mean the end of your relationships – family, friend, or partner.
+Although, it’s true, contracting an STD can feel emotionally and, sometimes, physically as if a sexually transmitted bomb has gone off in your genitals, generally, it does not mean the end of your relationships – family, friend, or partner.

 So, let me back-track a bit.
-Today’s post will be part one in which I’ll refer to as The STD Project’s Guidebook about STDs and Relationships. art one focuses on STDs and friendship.
+Today’s post will be part one in which I’ll refer to as The STD Project’s Guidebook about STDs and Relationships.
+Part one focuses on STDs and friendship.
 Part two will focus on STDs and family, and finally, part three will address STDs and partners (ie. intimate relationships).

 STDs and Friends

 Contracting an STD is devastating – to say the very least – and can be nearly debilitating or conversely, uplifting, depending on the support group one already has in place.

 Friends are your chosen family and an integral part of that support group.
 Consequently, the response one receives from friends, as a result of contracting an STD, is often the most reassuring or can be the most devastating of blows.

 After-all, one expects a lover to be taken aback; one does not always anticipate a friend’s unkind reaction.